How to Prepare for Unexpected Expenses

 You've set up a strong saving habit, your insurance coverages are all up to date and you've got a sound investment plan—all savvy strategies on the road to financial stability.
 But no matter how well you plan your finances, no one is immune to the unforeseen, which can crack even the sturdiest of foundations.

-Here are some ways you can prepare for the unexpected and any financial mishaps that could otherwise derail your carefully laid plans.
+Here are some ways you can prepare for the unexpected, as well as for any financial mishaps that could otherwise derail your carefully laid plans.

 Keep a buffer in your checking account